Our 16-Factor Technical On-Site AEO Methodology

 5. Strengthen the off-site layer with external linking and outside content that corroborates the same entity, service, and market positioning.

-Visit app.canonry.ai
+Visit open.canonry.ai

 See the methodology in action.